ub-cavas/AutowareAuto/src/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 <!-- Required -->

-The library provides API `doTransform` for the following data-types that are either not available in `tf2_geometry_msgs` or the messages types are part of `autoware_auto_msgs` and are therefore custom and not inherently supported by any of the tf2 libraries.
+The library provides API `doTransform` for the following data-types that are either not available in `tf2_geometry_msgs` or the messages types are part of `autoware_auto_geometry_msgs` and `autoware_auto_perception_msgs` are therefore custom and not inherently supported by any of the tf2 libraries.
 The following APIs are provided for the following data types:

 * `Point32`
 ```